 The Fund is not suitable for all investors and should be used only by knowledgeable investors, such as traders and active investors employing dynamic strategies, who understand the consequences of seeking daily inverse (-1x) investment results, including the impact of compounding on Fund performance.
 Investors should intend to actively monitor their investments as frequently as daily.
+An investor in the Fund could potentially lose the full principal value of their investment within a single day.
 Please see additional risk information below.

 SARK is an actively managed exchange traded fund focused on shorting disruptive innovation.

 Attractive opportunity that allows investors of all types to obtain short exposure to a concentrated portfolio of secular growth companies.

 Attempts to achieve the inverse (-1x) of the return of the ARK Innovation ETF (NYSE Arca: ARKK) for a single day, not for any other period.

 Gross Expense Ratio: 1.06%